What We Do

 Donaghadee Activities and Projects

 The Association organises events, initiates and delivers projects to benefit the Donaghadee community and works closely with elected representatives and with other Donaghadee organisations including schools and statutory bodies to improve Donaghadee.

 The Donaghadee Summer festival

-The Association produces the programme arranges publicity and secures finance and any necessary permissions for use of land.
-In 2019 the festival encompassed some 80 events with 35 different organisations involved.
+The Association produces the programme, arranges publicity and secures finance and any necessary permissions for use of land.
+In the past the festival has encompassed some 80 events with 35 different organisations involved.

 Total attendances were of the order of 15,000 and this was delivered at a total cost of just over £19,000.
 The majority of this comes from grants by Ards and North Down Borough Council with the balance met by advertising and sponsorship from local traders.